> GPS Information

 Your HiiKER PRO+ Account

-Login details for your HiiKER PRO+ Account are sent to you in an email, once your tour is paid in full.
+Your HiiKER PRO+ login details will be emailed to you once your tour is paid in full.

 Using HiiKER

-(You may have to adjust some settings on your phone to get the best navigation experience.
-Check the HiiKER website for help: https://support.hiiker.app/)
+Note that you may have to adjust some settings on your phone (such as location permissions or battery optimisation) to get the best navigation experience.

-The HiiKER link for your tour, which you can find on your Hillwalk Tours Account, will open your tour automatically in the ‘Trail Stages’ view.
+Alternatively, if you open the HiiKER app through the link on your Hillwalk Tours Account, your tour will open automatically in the app.

 We encourage you to explore the maps and the trails for your tour using HiiKER before you start your trip to familiarise yourself with the app.